 Later I did freelance work for a bunch of educational publishing companies.
 I wrote loads of tests and review books.
 Then I copyedited for a medical journal.
 I learned how to spell lots of cool words like “ischemia” and “Rex fossa.”
 I still don’t know what they mean.

-Seven years ago I sat down and wrote my first novel, STRAIGHTJACKET, which Etopia Press released in February 2013.
+Eight years ago I sat down and wrote my first novel, STRAIGHTJACKET, which Etopia Press released in February 2013.
 I also wrote a second novel.
 Then a third.
-And then a fourth.
-I wrote a fifth and then OMG I signed with an amazing literary agent: Deidre Knight of The Knight Agency.
+And then a fourth and a fifth.
+You get the idea.
+I’m currently looking for a literary agent who gives me the warm fuzzies.